MGXlab/genes_synteny/README.md

 To create a phylogenetic tree of your species of interest, start with extracting 16S rRNA genes from the genomes of the bacteria using Barrnap.
 This can be done with script ```scripts/barrnap.sh```, which uses as input all .fna files of folder ```genomes/*fna```.
 It outputs GFF and FASTA files such as ```16S_genes/UW101.gff``` and ```16S_genes/UW101_16S.fasta```.
 BEDtools getfasta is used after Barrnap to extract the FASTA sequences (the output of Barrnap is GFF files with coordinates):

 ```
-#Run Barrnap and BED tools getfasta for all genomes and get GFF and FASTA files
+#Run Barrnap and BEDtools getfasta for all genomes to create GFF and FASTA files
 bash scripts/barrnap.sh
 ```

 It may be that more than one 16S rRNA gene is predicted in the GFF, so choose one copy per species for the subsequent steps.
-Chose the best candidate based on the GFF file and keep only this sequence in the FASTA file.
+Choose the best candidate based on the GFF file and keep only this sequence in the FASTA file.
 Afterwards, save the chosen copies in one file named ```16S_genes/all_species_16S.fasta``` (this file is given as an example in this repository).

 ```
 #Inspect the GFF coordinates, chose one copy of the 16S rRNA per species